 Many soldiers made the mistake of thinking the cut-off point for the end of the marriage is the date of separation, where in fact the date of divorce is the date that matters most.
 So beware of the financial implications of a divorce after a long separation.

 Divorce and Your Military Pension – How Much Is My Spouse Entitled To?

 The Veterans UK [previously the Armed Forces Pension Scheme] guidance states that you may be required to share anything between 1% and 100% of your military pension with your former spouse.
 As there are so many variables, it is essential to seek expert legal advice sooner rather than later.

 An Armed Forces Pension Scheme (AFPS) pension is extremely valuable, so think of this in terms of protecting your future income rather than being unfair to your former spouse.
 A lawyer can advise on other ways to transfer funds to your ex-wife or husband should you wish to do so.

-You may be able to keep 100% of your military pension entitlement – it really does depend on your particular circumstances.
+You may be able to keep 100% of your military pension entitlement – but it really does depend on your particular circumstances.

 What is your Military Pension Worth?
 Getting the right valuation is critical

 It’s not easy to put an accurate value on any sort of pension, given that most funds will not mature for several decades.

 A proper valuation of your a the RAF, or army pension fund is essential – we can arrange a specialist actuary to help with this.
 You will also need get advice on how the value of the pension will be affected should your ex-spouse choose to take their pension at different ages.

 But in dealing with your pension on divorce – you really need a specialist solicitor.
 Sadly, many solicitors who don’t deal regularly with the military, are simply unaware of the 3 different pension schemes (AFPS 75, AFPS 05 and AFPS 15) which currently apply to serving and retired members of HM Armed Forces – and as result, sometimes get the wrong valuation.
 Make sure you don’t fall into that trap.